Installing your own tile is simple with the right tools. Let me show you how to create your very own beautiful DIY tile backsplash in a day!

 I decided to go a different route with application and products this time.

-Okay, you ready to see the new tile?
+Okay, you ready to read all about the new tile?

-I’ve also since painted the the area above the cabinets.
+I’ve since painted the the area above the cabinets.

 No longer is it dark brown, but instead, a light, soft blue.
 I’m loving it!